-- THE indepenDANCE PROJECT, an inaugural creative development initiative for supporting four new works in partnership with The Judith Wright Centre of Contemporary Arts.
+- THE indepenDANCE PROJECT, an inaugural creative development initiative for supporting choreographic practice, now in its fourth year.

 Phluxus2 Highlights Include:

-- Artist in Residence projects at The Firkin Crane in Ireland, Cairns Centre of Contemporary Arts, Dancenorth and The Judith Wright Centre of Contemporary Arts.
+- Artist in Residence projects at The Firkin Crane in Ireland, Cairns Centre of Contemporary Arts, Dancenorth, The Judith Wright Centre of Contemporary Arts and Raw Company Venues.

 - Invitations to perform at the World Dance Alliance Global Summit and the American Dance Guild Festival in New York.

-- Collaborations and artistic in residence projects in the youth and education sector working with organisations such as Creative Generation (2011 & 2013), Caboolture State High School and Canterbury College.
+- Collaborations and artistic in residence projects in the youth and education sector working with organisations such as Creative Generation, Caboolture State High School, Yeronga State High School, Kenmore State High School and Canterbury College.
 Phluxus2 is committed to providing excellent education programs.